 In accounting, the accounts are classified using one of two approaches – modern approach or traditional approach.
 We shall describe modern approach first because this approach of classification of accounts is used in almost every advanced country.
-The use of traditional approach is very limited.
+The use of traditional approach is very limited and it will be discussed later.

 According to modern approach, the accounts are classified as asset accounts, liability accounts, capital or owner’s equity accounts, withdrawal accounts, revenue/income accounts and expense accounts.